Flying Dog Brewery: Labels and artwork

 Flying Dog Brewery is noted for using the unusual art of Ralph Steadman, known as the illustrator of Thompson's works, on its labels.
 His Flying Dog artwork typically consists of strange, twisted imaginations of dogs with wings, with a vast array of bright and vibrant colors.

 In October 2013, in honor of the relationship between Steadman and Thompson, Flying Dog Brewery created an exhibition titled "The Gonzo Collection", featuring reinterpretations and responses to Steadman's work by several notable international artists, including Bob Dob, Nathan Spoor, Justin Bua, Michael Owen, Nanami Cowdry and Tatiana Suarez.
 Regarding the month-long exhibit, Flying Dog's CEO said, "Ralph is one of the true artists in the world.
 He is also a principled, loving, generous human being.
 To pay tribute to him by furthering his impact in the art world is only appropriate."

 Music

-Since moving to Frederick, Maryland, Flying Dog Brewery has become a large supporter of the burgeoning Frederick music scene.
+Since moving to Frederick, Maryland, Flying Dog Brewery had supported Frederick's music and musicians.
 After hosting a yearly summer concert series, in 2015 the brewery released "Frederick - Volume One", a compilation album of new unreleased music from 15 Frederick-based artists and bands, including the indie-rock bands Big Hoax and Silent Old Mtns.
 The album was released at the first annual Frederick Fall Fest, a mid-sized music festival presented by Flying Dog.

 Flying Dog regularly hosts musicians on Friday nights in its bar, which has a small stage for live music.